April 10, 2026

 What makes a family office more likely to invest in a fund versus a direct deal?

-When should a first-time real estate fund manager start approaching institutional LPs like pensions and endowments?
+When should a first-time manager approach institutional investors like pensions?

 Continue reading this series: